We have a confession (slash apology) to make.

 Instead of promoting their products (which can be self-aggrandising, presumptuous and annoying for those with no established interest), IKEA is promoting their helpful, valuable and entertaining content.

-IKEA is treating their content marketing asset – the 2016 magazine – as a product in itself.
+IKEA is treating their content marketing asset – as a product in itself.
 It’s an investment.
 It deserves a launch.
 It deserves promotion.
 With each new catalogue, IKEA is adding another brick to an impressive content marketing house (or maybe it’s more of a library?).

 Because IKEA know this magazine is just as important in driving revenue as any of their products.
 It’s the bridge between interest, research and conversion.
 It earns the trust of potential customers.
 It helps people into a purchase.